Mika-Coding/Discord-RAT/README.md

 <br/>
 <br/>

-If you like this project give it a star Ã¢Â­Â
+If you like this project give it a star ÃƒÂ¢Ã‚Â­Ã‚Â

 </div>